-MU employs students through regular part-time jobs and through the Federal Work Study Program.
-Jobs typically are 10 to 15 hours per week, with wages varying by position and skill level.
+The University of Missouri employs students through regular part-time jobs and through the Federal Work-Study Program.
+Jobs are typically 5 to 10 hours per week, with wages varying by position and skill level.

-Student employees receive regular biweekly payroll checks.
-These funds are not applied to a student's MU account and are not listed as pending aid on the university's billing statement.
+Student employees are paid via direct deposit to their bank account.
+These funds are not applied to a student's MU account and are not listed as pending aid on the billing statement.

 - Demonstrate financial need

-- Have filed the Free Application for Federal Student Aid (FAFSA) by the Mizzou priority deadline
+- Filed the Free Application for Federal Student Aid (FAFSA) by the Mizzou priority deadline

-- Submitted all required documents listed in the to do list
+- Submitted all required documents listed in the student’s myZou To Do list

-After selecting a work study position, students may be required to interview with that corresponding department.
+After selecting a Federal Work-Study position, students may be required to interview with that corresponding department.
 Selecting a position does not guarantee the student will be hired for that position.

 If you have been selected for verification and the Financial Aid Office has not completed the verification process or has not received all necessary documents, you will receive a “File Incomplete” message when you try to select a position.

-Campus job openings for students not receiving Federal Work Study are available through:
+Campus job openings for students not receiving Federal Work-Study are available through the Career Center.

-Bi-weekly earnings are distributed directly to the student by direct deposit into a bank account.
-Your Federal Work Study award cannot be applied directly to your university bill.
+Earnings are distributed directly to the student by direct deposit into a bank account.
+Your Federal Work-Study award cannot be applied directly to your MU bill.